CraftException/IntelliBoard/README.md

 ## Try IntelliBoard

-You may test IntelliBoard with all of it's features [here.](https://intelliboard.craftexception.de) You can create your own Account, or use this credentials:
+You may test IntelliBoard with all of it's features [here.](https://intelli-board.eu) You can create your own Account, or use this credentials:
--Email: test@intelliboard.com
+-Username: sandbox
 -Password: ib-sandbox

 ## Build and Run IntelliBoard

+### 1. Build and Install on a Root-Server

 1. Download the Install Script from this repository: